184th Paratroopers Regiment "Nembo"

 The 184th Paratroopers Regiment "Nembo" (184° Reggimento Paracadutisti "Nembo") is a unit of the Italian Army based in Livorno in Tuscany.
 Formed in 1942 and during World War II the regiment is part of the Italian Army's infantry arm's Paracadutisti speciality.
 On 1 October 2022, the regiment's name, flag, and traditions were assigned to the Command and Tactical Supports Unit "Folgore" of the Paratroopers Brigade "Folgore".

 The 184th Infantry Regiment "Nembo" was formed in August 1942 as the Royal Italian Army's fourth paratroopers regiment.
 The regiment was assigned to the 184th Infantry Division "Nembo", with which the regiment deployed to Sardinia.
 After the announcement of the Armistice of Cassibile on 8 September 1943 the regiment joined the Italian Co-belligerent Army and fought against the Germans in the Italian campaign.
-In September 1944 the remnants of the regiment and of its sister regiment, the 183rd Infantry Regiment "Nembo", were merged to form the Paratroopers Regiment "Nembo", which was assigned to the Combat Group "Friuli" and equipped with British materiel.
+In September 1944 the remnants of the regiment and of its sister regiment, the 183rd Infantry Regiment "Nembo", were merged to form the Paratroopers Regiment "Nembo", which was assigned to the Combat Group "Folgore" and equipped with British materiel.
 The Combat Group "Folgore" then entered the front on the allied side and fought against the German forces in Italy until the end of the war.

 History

-On 24 August 1942, the Royal Italian Army formed the 184th Infantry Regiment "Nembo" in Florence.
-The new regiment consisted of a command, a command company, and the XII and XIII paratroopers battalions, both of which had been trained by the Royal Italian Air Force's Paratroopers School in Tarquinia.
-Later the regiment also received the XIV Paratroopers Battalion and the 184th Cannons Company, which was equipped with 47/32 mod.
-35 anti-tank guns.
-On 1 November 1942, the regiment was assigned, together with the 185th Infantry Regiment "Nembo" and the 184th Artillery Regiment "Nembo", to the newly formed 184th Infantry Division "Nembo".
-On 1 February 1943, the 183rd Infantry Regiment "Nembo" was formed and assigned to the division, which in May 1943 was ordered to deploy to the island of Sardinia.
+On 24 August 1942, the Royal Italian Army formed the 184th Infantry Regiment and XIII Paratroopers Battalion at the Royal Italian Air Force's Paratroopers School in Tarquinia.
+On the same day, the XII Paratroopers Battalion, which had been formed by the Paratroopers School on 14 July 1942, joined the new regiment.
+On 15 September 1942, the Paratroopers School formed the XIV Paratroopers Battalion and the 184th Cannons Company, which was equipped with 47/32 mod.
+35 anti-tank guns, for the regiment.
+On 20 October 1942, the regiment, which in the meantime had moved to its permanent based in Pistoia, was mobilized for deployment.
+On 1 November 1942, the regiment was assigned, together with the 185th Infantry Regiment "Folgore", 184th Artillery Regiment and CLXXXIV Sappers Battalion, to the newly formed 184th Infantry Division "Nembo".
+On the same date, the 184th Infantry Regiment and 184th Artillery Regiment added "Nembo" to their designations, while the 185th Infantry Regiment "Folgore" was renamed 185th Infantry Regiment "Nembo".
+On 1 February 1943, the 183rd Infantry Regiment "Nembo" was formed and assigned to the division.
+On 24 May 1943, the regiments of the division received their flags in a ceremony in Florence.
+Afterwards the division was ordered to transfer to the island of Sardinia.
 In Sardinia the 184th Infantry Regiment "Nembo" consisted of the following units: